jadijadi/lpic1book/content/1021_design_hard_disk_layout.md

 * Partitions

-### Basics
+## Basics

 <iframe width="560" height="315" src="https://www.youtube.com/embed/AGu0ulELDzE" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 Like any contemporary OS, Linux uses _files_ and _directories_ to operate.
 But unlike _Windows_, it does not use A:, C:, D:, etc. In Linux, everything is in _\*one big tree_, starting with `/` \(called root\).
 Any partition, disk, CD, USB, network drive, ... will be placed somewhere in this huge tree.

-> Note: Most of external devices \(USB, CD, ..\) are mounted at `/media/` or `/mnt/` .
+> Note: Most of external devices \(USB, CD, ...\) are mounted at `/media/` or `/mnt/` .

-### Unix directories
+## Unix directories

-This might be your enlightening moment in your linux journey.
-Understanding **Filesystem Hierarchy Standard (FHS)** can help you find your programs, configs, logs, ... without having prior knowlege about them.
+This might be your enlightening moment in your Linux journey.
+Understanding **Filesystem Hierarchy Standard (FHS)** can help you find your programs, configs, logs and ... without having prior knowledge about them.
 This is standard and the latest revision is for 2015.

 | Directory | Description |
 | :--- | :--- |